-LOCATED IN FOREST COUNTY, from the Village of Alvin, follows portions of Lakeview Dr., Carey Dam Rd. and Fishel Rd. to Hwy.
+LOCATED IN FOREST COUNTY. from the Village of Alvin, follows portions of Lakeview Dr., Carey Dam Rd. and Fishel Rd. to Hwy.
 70. The route is 8.8 miles in length and the surface is paved and gravel in portions.
 Located in the Chequamegon-Nicolet National Forest, this scenic route includes the Old North Rd., the very first road in the Town of Alvin, and one which has changed very little over the years.
 The road leads through a heavily-wooded area, including a 50-year-old pine plantation abundant with wildlife, and is ideal for hunting, fishing, hiking, skiing, and snowmobiling.

-CHEQUAMEGON-FOREST AUTO TOURS THE HERITAGE
+CHEQUAMEGON-NICOLET NATIONAL FOREST AUTO TOURS

-Chequamegon-Nicolet National Forest, was dedicated in May 1992.
+THE HERITAGE DRIVE NATIONAL FOREST SCENIC BYWAY, the first scenic byway in the Chequamegon-Nicolet National Forest, was dedicated in May 1992.
 The byway incorporates a 10-mile section of Military Rd.
 (FR 2178) and 4 miles of Butternut Lake Rd.
 (FR 2181).
-A tabloidstyled interpretive guide and special byway signs help visitors learn more about the forest's rich cultural history.
+A tabloid-styled interpretive guide and special byway signs help visitors learn more about the forest's rich cultural history.